-At contract initiation, the group assesses whether the agreement constitutes or contains a lease.
+At contract initiation, the bank assesses whether the agreement constitutes or contains a lease.
 This is the case when the agreement grants the right to control the use of an identified asset for a specified period of time in return for a fee.
-The group uses the option to account for each leasing component and all related non-leasing components as a single leasing component.
+The bank uses the option to account for each leasing component and all related non-leasing components as a single leasing component.
 ProCredit Bank recognises an asset for the right of use granted as well as a lease liability on the commencement date.
 The right of use is recognised at acquisition costs.
-These include the amount of the lease liability, plus all lease payments made at or before commencement date, initial direct costs and estimated dismantling and removal costs, less any incentives received.
+These include the amount of the lease liability, plus all lease payments made at or before the commencement date, initial direct costs and estimated dismantling and removal costs, less any incentives received.
+The right of use is amortised on a straight-line basis until the end of the lease term.
+Any impairment losses are also taken into account.
+The lease liability is recognised at the present value of the lease payments not yet made at that time.
+The lease payments are discounted at the lessee's incremental borrowing rate of interest.
+They are subsequently measured at amortised cost using the effective interest method.